muratk3n/thirdwave/en/tweets/2020/week19d.md

 "@Jkylebass

-The Ukrainian 'junk carrier' the CCP bought through a front company is now conducting “operations” in the SCS.
+The Ukrainian 'junk carrier' the CCP bought through a front company is now conducting 'operations' in the SCS.
 The junk carrier can only launch 8 planes before the first plane has to land again!
 It’s quite a circus stunt..not a real fighting vessel"